blaenk/blaenk.github.io/provider/posts/post-feed-in-hakyll.markdown

 ## Considerations

 If I used my custom post compiler, it would include the table of contents and Pygments highlighted code.
 This was a problem because the table of contents didn't work correctly in [the feed reader](https://yoleoreader.com/) I tested with and so just served to waste space.
-Worse, Pygments highlighted code was completely absent from the feed reader --- that is, not that it wasn't highlighted, but the code itself was completely missing.
-Finally, posts containing math type --- which is rendered with [MathJax](http://www.mathjax.org/) on this site --- obviously did not render at all in the feed reader.
+Worse, code blocks were completely absent from the feed reader.
+Finally, posts containing math type---which is rendered with [MathJax](http://www.mathjax.org/) on this site---did not render at all in the feed reader.

 So it was obvious to me that I had to compile the posts meant for the syndication feed with a more vanilla Pandoc compiler.
 However, I did want to keep the abbreviation substitution filter as that seemed to work perfectly fine.